POTS and Autism: Shared Symptoms, Differences & More

 • Autistic people may experience POTS symptoms more intensely due to sensory sensitivities, making tracking and self-advocacy even more important.

-• Using Human Health, you can log symptoms, monitor treatment responses, and create clear summaries to share with your healthcare provider.
+• Using the Human Health app, you can log symptoms, monitor treatment responses, and create clear summaries to share with your healthcare provider.

 Disclaimer: Human Health is a health tracking platform and does not provide medical advice, diagnosis, or treatment.
 This information is for educational purposes only and should not replace consultation with a qualified healthcare professional.